joshualande/joshualande.github.io/_drafts/2014-02-18-indicies-in-sql.md

 # Indexing in SQL Cheat Sheet

-I will end this post post with a list of recipies, summarized from the earlier discussion, which can be referred to later when building
-indicies:
+Here are the major takeaways about indexing in SQL:

 1. An index is a sorted list of columns in a database.
-1. Indexing in SQL improves query efficiency at the expense of table alteration efficiency.
+2. Indexing in SQL improves query efficiency at the expense of table alteration efficiency.
-2. When querying on multiple columns, make an index on all of them, sorting the columns in the index based on the cardinality of the columns.
+3. When querying on multiple columns, it is most efficient to make an index on all of them, sorting the columns from highest to lowest cardinality.
-3. A query can use all the columns in an index until a column in the index which is not part of the query.
+4. A query can use all the columns in an index until a column in the index which is not part of the query.
-2. When indexing on an inequality, it is most efficient to put the inequlaity expression as the last column in the index.
+5. When indexing on an inequality, it is most efficient to put the inequlaity expression as the last column in the index.
-3. When possible, avoid querying on functions of parameters becuase they break indexing.
+6. When possible, avoid querying on functions of parameters becuase they break indexing.
 When necessary, some databases allow function-based indexing